-- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: Kotikatu Oy, Oulu, phone 010 4208000, service 010 2708889 - Contact the emergency number if needed 112. - Main water shutoff: In basement A - Heat distribution room: In basement A - Electricity switchboard: In the basement corridor
+- Disconnect power from where the leak is and from its proximity. - Stop the water from flowing, from i.e. the water mains, if possible. - Notify of the situation immediately: - to the maintenance personnel: Kotikatu Oy, Oulu, phone 010 4208000, service 010 2708889 - Contact the emergency number if needed 112. - Main water shutoff: In the heat distribution room - Heat distribution room: On the ground floor, access from the driving ramp - Electricity switchboard: On the ground floor, access from the driving ramp